-I cancelled my internet and phone banking just in case, bought a years subsription to be alerted to any changes in my credit record, and went virus hunting.
+I cancelled my internet and phone banking just in case, bought a years subscription to be alerted to any changes in my credit record, and went virus hunting.

 I deleted, altered and disabled anything I thought was suspicious.
 Since I know very little about computers really everything looked suspicious to me.
 First I lost the ability to press buttons on web pages, then I lost a driver for my CDRW drive and couldn’t get it to work, then my internet connection slowed to a crawl.
 The more I tried to find this tricky trojan (that my scans were not finding – even in safe mode) the more chaos I inflicted on my computer.